continuationlabs/insync/README.md

 __Aliases:__ `inject`, `foldl`

-Reduces `arr` into a single value using an async `iterator` to return each successive step. `memo` is the initial state of the reduction.
+Reduces `arr` into a single value using an asynchronous `iterator` to return each successive step. `memo` is the initial state of the reduction.
 This function only operates in series.

 For performance reasons, it may make sense to split a call to this function into a parallel map, and then use the normal `Array.prototype.reduce` on the results.
 This function is for situations where each step in the reduction needs to be asynchronous; if you can get the data before reducing it, then it's probably a good idea to do so.